mParticle/mparticle-workflows/README.md

 ## mparticle-workflows

 Hello!
-This is a public repository for mParticle's reusable GitHub workflows that we share across our SDKs and Kits.
+This is a public repository for mParticle's reusable GitHub workflows that we share across our SDKs and Kits for our CI builds.

 More info on GitHub reusable workflows: https://github.blog/changelog/2021-10-05-github-actions-dry-your-github-actions-configuration-by-reusing-workflows/